Barbecue: Styles

 It is expected that people attending a braai bring snacks, drinks, and other meat to eat until the main meal has finished cooking on the grill.
 This potluck-like activity is known as "bring and braai".
 Cooking on the braai is a bonding experience for fathers and sons, while women prepare salads and other side dishes in kitchens or other areas away from the grill.
 Examples of meat prepared for a braai are lamb, steaks, spare ribs, sausages, chicken, and fish.
-Milie pap, also known as "Krummel pap", is a crumbled cornmeal that is often served as a side dish.
+Mielie pap, also known as "Krummel pap", is a crumbled cornmeal that is often served as a side dish.

-Heritage Day in South Africa, celebrated on 24 September, has also come to be known as National Braai Day, changed to Braai4Heritage, since the holiday is usually celebrated with one.
-Desmond Tutu advocated for National Braai Day in 2007 due to the universal enjoyment of braais across races in South Africa, stamping it as a symbol of South African heritage.

 Techniques

 Barbecuing encompasses multiple types of cooking techniques.
 The original technique is cooking using smoke at low temperatures—usually around 240–280 F—and significantly longer cooking times (several hours), known as smoking.

 Grilling is done over direct, dry heat, usually over a hot fire over 500 F for a few minutes.
 Grilling and smoking are done with wood, charcoal, gas, electricity, or pellets.
 The time difference between smoking and grilling is because of the temperature difference; at low temperatures used for smoking, meat takes several hours to reach the desired internal temperature.